 - 2 teaspoons white or rice vinegar

 - 2 English muffins

 - Dash of cayenne or tabasco

-2 While the bacon is cooking, bring a large saucepan two-thirds-filled with water to a boil, then add the vinegar.
+2 Bring poaching water to a simmer: While the bacon is cooking, bring a large saucepan two-thirds-filled with water to a boil, then add the vinegar.
 Bring the water to a boil again, then lower the heat to a bare simmer.

-5 As soon as all the eggs are in the poaching water, begin toasting your English muffins.
+5 Toast English muffins: As soon as all the eggs are in the poaching water, begin toasting your English muffins.
 If you can’t get all the muffins toasted by the time the eggs are ready, gently remove the eggs from the poaching water and set in a bowl.

 6 Assemble your Eggs Benedict: To assemble, butter one side of an English muffin.
 Top with two slices of bacon or 1 slice of Canadian bacon.
 You can trim the bacon to fit the muffin if you’d like.

 Put a poached egg on top of the bacon, then pour some hollandaise over.
 Sprinkle some parsley over it all and serve at once.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to How to Make Eggs Benedict on Simply Recipes.
 Thank you!Print